leonard-gleyzer/connex/docs/index.md

 network.set_dropout_p(0.1)
 ```

 That's all there is to it.
-The parameters have been retained for neurons in the original network that have not been removed. `connex.remove_neurons` also returns auxiliary information about neuron ids, since removal of neurons re-numbers the remaining ones.
+The parameters have been retained for neurons in the original network that have not been removed.
 Furthermore, since a `connex.NeuralNetwork` is an `equinox.Module`, it can seamlessly be used as a submodule inside other Equinox Modules.

 For more information about manipulating connectivity structure and the `NeuralNetwork` base class, please see the API section of the documentation.
 For examples of subclassing `NeuralNetwork`, please see `connex.nn`.